OpenTechSchool-Leipzig/poll_app/README.md

 Congratulations the setup is finished!:tada: Now you can sign in to the dashboard and are prepared to contribute to the project! :sparkles:

-Bonus: use the firebase cli to update rules and the cloudfunctions.
+<strike>Bonus:</strike> use the firebase cli to update rules and cloudfunctions.

+**As we now use cloudfunctions to create the documents which are used on the end-user poll view, you'll need to install the firebase cli, connect it to your project and deploy the provided rules and cloudfunctions using the commands `firebase deploy --only firestore:rules` and `firebase deploy --only functions`.**

 ### Issues and Project